-Climate Emergency and the Future of Food: Transformation for a 1.5ºC World
+Climate Emergency and the Future of Food: Transformation for a 1.5C World

 The Salzburg Process | Online 21 April – 6 May 2020

-To support The Salzburg Process, we commissioned five discussion papers on these “hot topics” central to the food-climate nexus: nature-based solutions, livestock production, sustainable and healthy diets, food loss and waste, and just transitions.
-We anticipate that these discussion papers will serve as ‘food-for-thought’ and act as a catalyst for informed debate amongst participants from a diversity of sectoral, geographical, and cultural perspectives.
-The discussion papers are not meant to be comprehensive overviews of each topic, but instead an entry point for discussion, debate, and deliberation, ultimately leading to deeper understandings of areas of convergence and divergence across participants.
+To support the Salzburg Process, we commissioned five discussion papers on these “hot topics” central to the food-climate nexus: nature-based solutions, livestock production, sustainable and healthy diets, food loss and waste, and just transitions.
+These discussion papers were created to act as a catalyst for informed debate amongst participants from a diversity of sectoral, geographical, and cultural perspectives.
+They were not meant to be comprehensive overviews of each topic, but instead an entry point for discussion, debate, and deliberation, ultimately leading to deeper understandings of areas of convergence and divergence across participants.